-Lessons from business buyers
+Lessons Learned from business buyers

 Buying a business, for a variety of reasons is never easy.
 Last week I received a call from a SCORE counsellor because I too am a volunteer as a Resource Counsellor.
 SCORE is national non-profit made up of volunteers that come from retired corporate executives that assists business owners with different needs.
 This counsellor was assisting a lady trying to buy a business.